Corallus-Caninus/Rattus/README.md

 TODO:

 1. block numpad keycodes; currently this types into selection
+2. create Rattus.service or other integration
 3. add more modes:
    -click and hold mode
    -moving to a quadrant/octant of the screen
    -record macro for repeating movements and clicks (also typing?)

+Currently tested with command: cargo build --release; sudo target/release/Rattus 100 10 100

+where number arguments are: fast speed, slow speed, and output frequency